k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.md

 - Grafana should be installed on the monitoring machine.
   - Import the [dashboard example](/articles/21_Fabric_troubleshooting/resources/grafana_fabric_all_base_reference.json) and choose data sources as required.

-- Prometheus should be installed on the monitoring machine and listen to Node Exporter and JMX.
+- Prometheus should be installed on the monitoring machine, and it should listen to Node Exporter and JMX.
 - Log metrics

   - Promtail should be installed and running on all machines.